Norfolk and Suffolk NHS Foundation Trust: Performance

 The Care Quality Commission has rated Norfolk and Suffolk NHS Foundation Trust inadequate four times up to April 2022.
 They noted patients self harmed or attempt suicide while waiting for care.
 There are unsafe acute wards and there is serious understaffing.
 According to the Care Quality Commission bosses repeatedly did not protect patients.
 Inspectors found patients in segregation unsupervised, urgent referrals unsafely downgraded, unfilled shifts causing 139 incidents over six months.
 Dr Paul Lelliott of the Care Quality Commission said, "Managers have not ensured that when things go wrong, they learn and share lessons to reduce the likelihood of the same thing happening again."
 Lelliot added that matters raised in 2014 still needed to be fully addressed, he said, "The trust leadership team has not taken action at the pace required to bring about sustained improvement and to resolve failings in safety."
 There are calls for the trust to be put into special administration meaning part of all the trust would be taken over, many mental health experts and campaigners believe that is the only way to make the trust safe.
 Patients with significant needs did not always get a service.
 In April 2022 the CQC said it had found widespread deterioration in the quality and safety of services, particularly in the inpatient ward for children and young people.

 In August 2020 140 of the medical staff signed a letter claiming that the trust’s “clinical services are unable to provide good basic care and are unsafe” and saying that they did not have confidence in the board's ability to resolve its longstanding problems.

+On 21 January 2024 an article was published in The Guardian newspaper (UK) discussing the report by consultancy firm Grant Thornton that found that there were 8,400 unexpected deaths between April 2019 and October 2022 of people who were under the care of the Trust, or had been under its care up to six months prior to their deaths.